rockystones/spike-interface-quickstart/README.md

 jupytext --output script.py notebook.ipynb      # convert notebook.ipynb to a script.py file
 jupytext --to notebook notebook.py              # convert notebook.py to an .ipynb file with no outputs
 ```
+If you want to skip one cell when running the notebook, turn that cell into the "Raw" format (Esc + r), so it will not be parsed as "code".

 ### GitHub for dummies